 4. Reichstag Building

-The Reichstag Building is the seat of the German Parliament and witnessed several crucial events during the Third Reich.
-The building itself is an architectural masterpiece and has been reconstructed with a modern glass dome, offering panoramic views of Berlin.
+The Reichstag Building is today the home of Germany’s Parliament and was scene to several incidents in the Third Reich.
+The whole architectural structure of the building appears to be fantastic and has been required to be reconstructed with a modern glass dome which has spectacular view over Berlin.

 5. Olympic Stadium